cimacmillan/Cocktails/README.md

 # Cocktails

-Cocktails was a 1-month project to write a trading strategy.
+Cocktails was a 1-month project to write a trading strategy trainer.
 It can train, backtest, experiment and execute a trained model live.
 The primary model used is a set of stochastic indicators that are weighted using a neural network, to produce a buy or sell decision of a set volume.
 The trainer then optimises the network using a genetic algorithm that reinforces well performing models against worse performing ones.

 ### Install